schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Listener

-A pharmacy technician memorises at a angrier doorway.
+A pharmacy technician memorises at an angrier doorway.

 ## Timed Republic